camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

   - Connect ground wires to ground.
   - Connect hot wires to motor controller's 5V line.
   - Connect brake wire to motor controller's 5V line.
-  - Connect throttle wire to Particle Electron's A4 pin.
+  - Connect brake and throttle wire to Particle Electron's A3 and A4 pins (check the comments in the program to see which one is correct).
+- Headlight Connection:
+  - Connect headlight wires to a buck converter (5V to 6.2V).
+  - Connect buck converter's hot line to transistor (I use the 2n2222 transistor again).
+  - Connect buck converter's ground to ground.
+  - Connect the transistor to 5V power supply and D1 pin to switch headlight on and off.
+- Note: When attempting to turn the scooter's motor controller off it is important to not have the Particle Electron powered via USB.
+It seems that the USB power will keep the scooter's motor controller on.
+(It took me forever to figure this out as I usually flash the device and use the USB serial monitor to track the program's failures.)

 # How the Xiaomi M365 Operates:
 - The scooter is composed of 3 microcontrollers: the Bluetooth (BLE) controller, the motor controller, and the battery management system (BMS) controller.
   - The BLE Controller:
     - Can send single commands to the motor controller (tail light on/off, cruise control on/off, lock/unlock),
-    - Continuously sends values of the brake and throttle levers,
+    - Continuously sends values of the brake and throttle levers (even when the scooter is locked),
     - Turns the power to the scooter on by touching ground and 40V hot to each other for less than a second,
     - Turns on the headlight led and tail light led by touching ground and 40V hot to each other for less than a second after powered on, and
     - Is connected to motor controller by four wires (ground [black], data [yellow], and two hot lines: 5V [red] & 40V [green]), and